mode51/ScriptTool/README.md

 To load the Installer project you will need to have previously installed the Microsoft Visual Studio 2017 Installer Projects package.
 If you don't have it, you can download it [here](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.MicrosoftVisualStudio2017InstallerProjects).

-Scripts are currently run in a short-running task.
-In the future, I may change this to a thread to allow for more complex scripts.
+Scripts are run in a background thread to allow for more complex scripts.
+They are also tracked and terminated forcefully if still running when the application closes.

 #### Thanks
 A mighty thanks to these two guys.
 Without these two projects, ScriptTool wouldn't exist.